sam-mahdi/Peaklist_Assignment_Library/HELP/Manual.md

 You can load this by clicking the browse button, navigating to the folder that contains the pred.tab file, and simply clicking on it.

 #############Sequence File###########

-The sequence file must be single-letter a
+The sequence file must be single-letter abbreviation:
-bbreviation:
 ```
 MSYQVLAR...
 ```